Elamaran37/SevenSegment_display/README.md

     end
 endmodule
 ```
-Output waveform:
+## Simulated Output

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/cf70f895-6542-4fd7-add7-2f800dc68d79" />

-Conclusion:

-The designed Seven Segment display using Verilog HDL was successfully simulated and verified using a testbench in Vivado 2023.1, demonstrating correct output for each BCD input as per the aim of the experiment.
-The output waveform confirms that the display accurately lights up the segments corresponding to decimal values 0–9, validating the functionality.
+---

+## Conclusion
+In this experiment, a seven-segment display driver was successfully designed and simulated using Verilog HDL.
+The simulation results confirmed that the display correctly represented the digits 0 to 9 based on the 4-bit binary input.
+The testbench effectively verified the functionality of the seven-segment display by applying various input combinations and observing the corresponding segment outputs.

+This experiment highlights how Verilog HDL can be used to control hardware components like a seven-segment display in digital systems.